Ewing sarcoma is a malignant (cancerous) bone tumor that affects children.

 Fever may also be present.

 The stress of illness can be eased by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 How well a patient does depends on:

-The best chance for cure is with a combination of treatments that includes chemotherapy plus radiation or surgery, provided at a center that frequently treats this type of cancer.
+The best chance for cure is with a combination of treatments that includes chemotherapy plus radiation or surgery.